IanMitchell/interaction-kit/packages/discord-verify/README.md

 ## Performance

 The following graphs show the real world metrics of [Truth or Dare](https://truthordarebot.xyz/) running [discord-interactions] version 3.2.0 on the left and `discord-verify` version 1.0.0 on the right.
-At the time, Truth or Dare was in 640,000 servers and running on a <>.
+At the time, Truth or Dare was in 640,000 servers and running on a machine with an Intel Xeon E5-2630 CPU and 16GB of RAM.
 It averaged 55% CPU usage and 450ms event loop lag.
 After switching to `discord-verify`, the CPU usage dropped to 5% and the event loop lag dropped to 10ms.

 ![discord-interactions](https://github.com/IanMitchell/interaction-kit/blob/main/assets/discord-verify-tod.png?raw=true)